Home » Desserts » Homemade Caramel Corn Popcorn with Cashews and Pecans

 Homemade caramel corn with pecans and cashews in a bowl on a table with fall decor.

-Fun Holiday Gift.
-One recipe of homemade caramel corn with pecans and cashews makes a BIG batch and is excellent for gift-giving during the holiday season.
+Save-Worthy: One recipe of homemade caramel corn makes a big batch — perfect for packaging up as sweet treats to share with friends during the holiday season.

 Ingredient Notes